 I am not sure I remember my first viewing of the film, but what I do know is that it spurned somewhat of an obsession that has stayed with me to this day.
-George Lucas essentially created a film for all ages when he made Star Wars back in 1977 and its appeal to people all over the world is testament to the magic that he tapped into and his creative genius as a director and as a storyteller.
+George Lucas essentially created a film for all ages when he made A New Hope back in 1977 and its appeal to people all over the world is testament to the magic that he tapped into and his creative genius as a director and as a storyteller.

-Romance is there and is bubbling under in Star Wars, though this does not fully surface until The Empire Strikes back, where Han and Leia are allowed to properly share a moment of intimacy.
+Romance is there and is bubbling under in A New Hope, though this does not fully surface until The Empire Strikes Back, where Han and Leia are allowed to properly share a moment of intimacy.
 Again, this is Lucas showing restraint and being careful to allow certain themes not to surface too early.

 The location choice of Tunisia was a wise one.
 The desolate landscape looks like another planet and the sweeping sand dunes make the viewer feel transported to a far off place that has never been explored.
 There is one particular scene that I adore, that is where R2D2 trundles alone through the rocky landscape, setting out to locate Ben Kenobi.
 There is something breathtakingly eerie about this scene, with the camera beautifully capturing the scale of the landscape and the viewer seeing this tiny droid engulfed and seemingly protected by it.
 I watch this scene and wonder what kind of creatures are lurking in the caves (Jawas aside) and let the imagination run wild.